OPERATION OF THE ASTROLABE

 ---------------------------------

-Note which side of the sky the Sun is in, the east before noon or
+Note which side of the sky the Sun is in, east or west.

 Measure the altitude of the Sun.